Start a Holding Company Management Business in Dubai

 Key Steps

-Step 1 - Initial Application: Submit a business licence application to Dubai South, specifying Activity Code 6420 and the Financial category.
+Step 1 - Initial Application: Submit a business license application to Dubai South, specifying Activity Code 6420 and the Financial category.

 Step 2 - Document Submission: Provide passport copies of shareholders and directors, a business plan or corporate structure overview, and any relevant corporate documents for existing group entities.